aifimmunology/tenx-rnaseq-pipeline/README.md

 ### Parameters

 The main difference from a cellranger run is the addition of the `-p` parameter for the per_barcode_metrics.csv file.
+Note also that the molecule_info.h5 file is named gex_molecule_info.h5 and metrics_summary.csv is summary.csv in cellranger-arc outs/.

 There are 8 parameters for this script:
 - `-i or --in_h5`: The path to the filtered_feature_bc_matrix.h5 file from cellranger-arc outs/